dominayo/Samusky-Scrypto-Challenge/README.md

 **How to Enter**

 - Fork this repository

 - Clone the forked repository on your local environment

 - Start a new Scrypto project

-- Before the 25 April deadline, commit and push your project folder and create a pull request
+- Before the 27 June deadline, commit and push your project folder and create a pull request

 **T&Cs:**